uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * URL: ://service/authors/{AUTHOR_ID}/posts/{POST_ID}
     * GET [local, remote] get the public post whose id is POST_ID
-        * private/friends-only posts: must be authenticated
+        * friends-only posts: must be authenticated
     * DELETE [local,remote] remove the post whose id is POST_ID
         * local posts: must be authenticated locally as the author
         * remote posts: must be authenticated locally as the author's server